Background pattern

 prevent infections during surgical procedures.

-• If you have ever had a severe allergic reaction (hypersensitivity) to any other type of beta-lactam antibiotic (penicillins, monobactams, and carbapenems).
+• if you have ever had a severe allergic reaction (hypersensitivity) to any other type of beta-lactam antibiotic (penicillins, monobactams, and carbapenems).

-Warnings and precautions
+Warnings and Precautions

 Consult your doctor, nurse, or pharmacist before starting to use Zanetin.

-If you need blood or urine tests
+If you need a blood or urine test

-• “Medications used to urinate” (diuretics), such as furosemide,
+• “Water tablets” (diuretics), such as furosemide,

 • Oral anticoagulants (used to treat blood clots).